 Why do I do what I do?

 Do you know what drives people to do what they do?
+Have you ever found yourself asking “Why do I do what I do?”
 No matter where you are in the world, who you are or what you do, human need is the common force that drives us all.
-You’ve probably heard of the basic needs of food, clothing, shelter, and safety; maybe you know something about spiritual needs or primal needs.
+You know about the basic needs all people share, like food, clothing, shelter and safety.
+Maybe you even know something about spiritual needs or primal needs.
 But what about the forces that cause some people to sacrifice their lives for others while others murder strangers just for fun?
 What creates a Martin Luther King, Jr. – or a Pol Pot?
 A Mother Teresa, or a self-centered narcissist?

 The four primal needs

 These human needs are the most basic.
 Primal needs keep us alive.
+Primal needs are necessities.
 We all find ways to meet these needs in positive, negative, or neutral ways.
 No matter the method, they always get met.

 Need #1: Certainty